passport/www.passportjs.org/docs/sessions.md

 ## User Information

 Once a user has authenticated, Passport will establish a login session.
-During session establishment, information about the user will be stored.
+During session establishment, information about the user will be stored in the session.
 The information that is stored is determined by the application, by supplying a `serializeUser` function:

 ```javascript